Why We’re Here:

 What Is Crosstown Traffic?

-It’s a new kind of journalism that uses data to drive storytelling.
-We aim to tell ambitious stories through charts and visuals.
 We know you’re busy, so we try to be efficient and brief.
 We know we’re most likely to find you on your phone, so we’ve designed our journalism to meet you there.
-You can reach us on Twitter, Instagram, Facebook and email.
-Or you can come to us right here, at crosstowntraffic.org.
+You can reach us on Twitter, Facebook at @CrosstownLA and email at firstname.lastname@example.org.
+Or you can come to us right here, at xtown.la.

 Who We Are: